 When I think about who I am, and why, I remember something the poet Wendell Berry wrote: “We have not got to where we are by anything so simple as deciding what we wanted to do and then doing it–as if we had shopped in a display of lives and selected one.
 We have, instead, in the midst of living, and with time passing, been discovering how we want to live, and inventing the ways” (from A Continuous Harmony).
 Inventing the ways–or, really, the ways inventing me–I ended up on an old farm in So.
 Danbury, New Hampshire.
 This is, I feel, where I’ve always been coming to.
 It is here I’ve learned what marriage to a place is about.
 And everything I do is fed by that.

 Born in Louisiana among cousins and bayous, I then grew up in Little Rock–where the cousins came in summer to climb the rocks Louisiana didn’t have and ride the escalator at Gus Blass.
 Who I am and what I know began in the South.
 But I always felt misplaced there.
 If I wasn’t already born to it, a sense that home waited in New England began with my first and favorite picture book, about a snow-covered farm in New Hampshire.
 So it may be inevitable that I came east to school–and stayed.
 In 1968 I received an A. B. in American Studies from Smith College and, in 1970, an M.A. in Early American Arts and Culture from the University of Delaware and Winterthur Museum, where I was a Winterthur Fellow.

-I had grown up going to museums, my first summer jobs were in museums, and for fifteen years I thought I’d found my work there–researching collections, designing exhibits, giving talks, teaching courses, developing programs, guiding school groups and tour groups, meeting with donors, planning openings.
+I had grown up going to museums, my first summer jobs were in museums, and for nearly twenty years I thought I’d found my work there–researching collections, designing exhibits, giving talks, teaching courses, developing programs, guiding school groups and tour groups, meeting with donors, planning openings.
 It was a heady time to be immersed in American art and the museum scene.
 But something else was edging in.